 The experience of being a student of yours last week was truly special.
 The combination of yoga philosophy, chanting, dharma talks, yoga therapy teachings in the viniyoga method, and your feminine energy has left me very filled in the heart space!”More testimonials

-Robin sits on the Accreditation Committee for the International Association of Yoga Therapists (IAYT) as well as the Advisory Council.
-She has presented on lower back pain at SYTAR (Symposium for Yoga Therapy and Research) and on anxiety at NAMA (National Ayurvedic & Medical Association).
-She is a presenter for YogaHUB Virtual World Conference and has produced webinars for Yoga U-online.
+Robin is passionate about the emerging profession of Yoga Therapy and serves on the Accreditation Committee for the International Association of Yoga Therapists (IAYT) as well as the Advisory Council.
+She has presented on lower back pain at SYTAR (Symposium for Yoga Therapy and Research) and is considered one of the foremost experts in the area of yoga therapy for lower back pain.
+Her ability to speak articulately to the way in which yoga impacts the nervous system, mind and emotions has led to her presenting at both NAMA (National Ayurvedic & Medical Association) and SYTAR on the subjects of anxiety and stress.

-Highly involved in Yoga Research, Robin co-authored the protocol and taught the classes for the landmark study Comparing Yoga, Exercise, and a Self-Care Book for Chronic Low Back Pain: A Randomized, Controlled Trial, published in the Annals of Internal Medicine in Dec., 2005.
+Highly involved in Yoga Research, Robin co-authored the protocol and taught the classes for the landmark study Comparing Yoga, Exercise, and a Self-Care Book for Chronic Low Back Pain: A Randomized, Controlled Trial published in the Annals of Internal Medicine in Dec., 2005.
 A later follow up study using the same protocol was published in the Archives of Internal Medicine in Oct.
 2011.
 Her ground-breaking work in the field of yoga research has been written about in the New York Times, Seattle Times, Yoga Journal, Fit Yoga and Natural Health.
 She continues to work in the field of yoga research having written the protocol for another NIH study, designed to reduce hot flashes in women in menopause, and collaborating with researchers on a study addressing arthritis and insomnia in seniors.

 On a personal note, Robin lives in Fall City, Washington with her husband Peter.
-They have two beautiful, grown daughters and a darling granddaughter all who live in the northwest.
+They have two beautiful, grown daughters and and two darling grandchildren, all who live in the northwest.
 Robin’s journey into yoga began with her own chronic health issues, ranging from auto-immune dysfunction to acute low back and neck pain.
 Yoga has always been central to her healing regime through the years, and now in her fifties Robin has established a level of health and well-being she could never imagined as a young adult.
 It is her ‘dharma’ and passion to share the wealth of knowledge and blessed teachings that have been passed down to her from the yoga lineage and she is enormously grateful to all of the teachers that have mentored her over the years.
 In 2011, Robin graduated from Morei Derekh, a training program in Jewish Spiritual Direction that has deepened her understanding of her own faith and fulfilled her intention to better support students and clients spiritually as an integral part of their healing journey.